 Music Scheme of Work Planning

-Our school uses the Music Express scheme as the basis for its curriculum planning.
-While there are opportunities for children of all abilities to develop their skills and knowledge in each teaching unit, the planned progression built into the scheme of work means that the children are increasingly challenged as they move through the school.
+Our school uses the Kapow Primary scheme as the basis for its curriculum planning.
+While there are opportunities for children of all abilities to develop their skills and knowledge in each teaching unit, the planned progression which is built into the scheme of work means that the children are increasingly challenged as they move through the school.

 Our music planning is geared to three aspects of progress: